What to do if you have 4 days in Costa Rica

 Every winter it does the soul good to escape the cold and get a dose of Vitamin D, even if for only a few days.
 One country I recommend for a winter vacation is Costa Rica.
 You can spend just 4 days in Costa Rica and accomplish a lot.

 The weather is sultry – temperatures hover in the high 80s and 90s and the sun shines daily in the dry season.
 But even in the rainy season, it doesn’t rain for hours on end, but for a short time each day.
 The beaches are postcard-perfect.
 The food is fresh and oh-so delicious, and the people are beautiful inside and out.
 What more could anyone want in a winter getaway?

-When I visited Guanacaste, Costa Rica, I stayed in the very touristy town of Tamarindo (also a surfer’s paradise and a quaint spot with great restaurants).
-I made sure, however, to spend a lot of time outside the downtown to familiarize myself with the local culture of Guanacaste (the state or province along the Pacific Coast of the country).
-I recommend at least four days in Guanacaste, Costa Rica, but if you have more time, stay longer.
+When I visited Costa Rica, I stayed in the very touristy town of Tamarindo (also a surfer’s paradise and a quaint spot with great restaurants) in the Guanacaste region on the west side of the country.
+I made sure, however, to spend a lot of time outside the downtown to familiarize myself with the local culture.
+I recommend at least 4 days in Costa Rica, but if you have more time, stay longer.

-Here’s an overview in pictures of my 4-day trip to Costa Rica.
+Here’s an overview in pictures of my trip to Costa Rica.

 DAY ONE IN COSTA RICA